--AugustusNocturnis/Celtic Magister/Octavius of Minrathous (3D Modeling Lead, 2D, Text, Programming, Scripting, Planning, Mod Lead)
+-AugustusNocturnis/Celtic Magister/Octavius of Minrathous (3D Modeling Lead, 2D, VFX, SFX Text, Programming, Scripting, Planning, Mod Lead)

 -Flipdark95 (3D Modeling, Planning, Mod Co-Lead)

-We are searching extensively for eager additional 3d modelers, a VFX manager, and a battle map creator.
+We are still interested in finding experienced 3d modelers, voice actors, and a battle map creator.
 Additionally, those with campaign and AI scripting skills are also in demand.